saymrwulf/litex-boards/notes.md

-2015-09-06T00:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2015-09-06T00:43:00 - Refactor for clarity, might break a few tests though (litex-boards) 2015-09-06T02:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)
+2015-09-06T00:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2015-09-06T00:43:00 - Refactor for clarity, might break a few tests though (litex-boards) 2015-09-06T02:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2015-09-07T08:20:00 - Quick fix, referencing a known issue from the official repo (litex-boards)